aceyoung9/garden/index.md

 # Hi

-I'm a front-end developer, painter, and bicycle enthusiast.
+I'm a front-end developer, painter, and bike mechanic.

 This is a haphazard collection of my internet bookmarks and other notes.